Do you want to make the most of 3 days in Florence, Italy?

-The Uffizi Galleries is an essential part of any Florence itinerary, whether you are spending one, two or three days in Florence.
+The Uffizi Galleries is an essential item on any Florence bucket list, whether you are spending one, two or three days in Florence.

 Housed in a 16th Century building that was designed by Vasari, it is home to the greatest collection of Italian art in the world.
 Many of the best paintings in Florence are here, from Giotto’s early stabs at realism and perspective to Caravaggio’s magnificent Medusa.

 There are works by the top trio of the High Renaissance – Botticelli, Michelangelo and Leonardo da Vinci – as well as those by Raphael (Urbino’s favourite son), Titian and many others.